 Can I Claim Compensation For Cycling Without A Bike Helmet?

 No matter whether you were wearing a bike helmet or not, the most common form of accident from a cycling accident and the most common type of claim we see are for head injuries.
-A questions that we are asked is whether you can claim compensation for cycling without a bike helmet.
-So, if you have been involved in a bike accident and were not wearing a helmet, does this prevent you making a compensation claim?
+A question that we are asked is whether you can claim compensation for cycling without a bike helmet.
+So, if you have been involved in a bike accident and were not wearing a helmet, does this prevent you from making a compensation claim?

 Select A Section